Last Updated on November 22, 2017

 Traveling as a couple?
 Pick up our book!

-We wrote a book together with the folks from Indie Travel Podcast about traveling couple.
+We wrote a book together with the folks from Indie Travel Podcast about traveling as a couple.
 It’s a super helpful guide to life on the road 24/7 with your partner (and we’re not just saying that because we’re in it) including our two chapters on specific advice for gay and lesbian couples.

 Travel the world while earning good money?
 Work on a cruise ship!

-Our friends Earl and Liz wrote a fantastic book on how to find a job on a cruise ship – including an overview of all the positions that are available on cruise ships, the relevant contact details of all major cruise lines and example application letters!
+My friends Earl and Liz wrote a fantastic book on how to find a job on a cruise ship – including an overview of all the positions that are available on cruise ships, the relevant contact details of all major cruise lines and example application letters!

 The only actual books we couldn’t travel without are guidebooks.
 Of all guidebooks, we prefer the Lonely Planet series – not because of its focus primarily on budget travel, but because it is one of the few popular guidebooks that informs us about the history, the culture and the local people in each place, plus great info on Dangers and Annoyances and safety for women and LGBT travelers.
 In our opinion the Lonely Planet covers as many bases as can fit into a book we can actually lug around with us.

-If you have any questions or need any more information / guidance on what travel products might be right for you, feel free to get in touch with us at info [at] globetrottergirls [dot] com or through our contact form.
+If you have any questions or need any more information / guidance on what travel products might be right for you, feel free to get in touch with us at dani [at] globetrottergirls [dot] com or through our contact form.
 We might have a few ideas for you… .